mikemhenry/userdocs/docs-src/software/singularity.md

 ### Work interactively

-Submit an interactive SLURM job and then use the shell command to spawn an interactive shell within the Singularity container:
+Submit an interactive lsf job and then use the shell command to spawn an interactive shell within the Singularity container:

 ```Bash
 srun --time=01:00:00 --mem-per-cpu=2G --pty bash